JFHaataja/jhportfolio/README.md

 # jhportfolio
-This is the repo for my simple one-page (two if you count in the Success page &#128516;) portfolio website.
+This is the repo for my portfolio website.

 ## Tech used in the project